 Warning on ignored return?

-Wednesday 7 April 2004This is over 20 years old.
+Wednesday 7 April 2004This is close to 21 years old.
 Be careful.

 A few months back, I wrote about wanting a warning from C++, and not being able to get one.
 It happened again.